-A selection of resources and useful information for young people thinking about starting higher education (HE).
+A selection of resources and useful information for young people thinking about higher education.

-A big thank you to the organisations who created these resources and information.
+A big thank you to the organisations and groups who created these resources and information.
 If you have suggestions of other links that should be included here, please get in touch: firstname.lastname@example.org.